VicFonch/lapidarist-problem-EDT/README.md

 # Diamond Price Predictor

 This project provides a web interface and API to predict the price of diamonds based on various features such as carat, cut, color, clarity, depth, and table.
-The model used is an XGBoost regressor trained on a diamond dataset.
+The model used is an Multi Layer Perceptron regressor trained on a diamond dataset.

 ## Features